Olivia Chow: Municipal politics

 Following the amalgamation of Metropolitan Toronto, she and her husband Jack Layton were prominent members of the city council.
 While sometimes critical of pro-development Mayor Mel Lastman and other suburban councillors, they worked with councillors across political lines to achieve practical progressive measures.
 Layton left his seat on council to become federal leader of the NDP.
 Both were supporters of David Miller's successful 2003 campaign to become mayor of Toronto.

 Chow was forced to resign her position on the Toronto Police Services Board because, at a riot in front of the Legislative Assembly of Ontario, she informally attempted to persuade police to change their tactics.
 Some argued, however, that she was ousted for her outspoken attitude towards alleged police misconduct.

-Chow was renowned for her trademark bicycle, decorated with flowers and bright colours, which she rode every day to Toronto City Hall.
+Chow, a cycling advocate, was renowned for her trademark bicycle, decorated with flowers and bright colours, which she rode every day to Toronto City Hall.

-Chow was voted "Best City Councillor" on numerous occasions by Toronto's alternative weeklies Now Magazine and Eye Weekly.
-In May 2012, Chow was named one of the top 25 Canadian immigrants in Canada by the Canadian Immigrant magazine.